What good has the christian faith brought to us

 Objection: Religion and Christianity are responsible for many wars and suffering in the world.

-Response: The false and bigoted narrative that that Religion causes all the world’s problems, especially the most deaths is empirically false, willfully ignorant & purposefully dishonest.
+Response: The false and bigoted narrative that Religion causes all the world’s problems, especially the most deaths is empirically false, willfully ignorant & purposefully dishonest.
 Biased & unbalanced as no credit given for the good religion has done (hospitals, care of needy, founding scientific method, abolishing slavery, etc).
-The facts of history shows that only 7% of wars ever fought were for religious reasons.
+The facts of history show that only 7% of wars ever fought were for religious reasons.
 (Philip and Axelrod’s three-volume Encyclopedia of Wars).

 While millions (around 259+ million in the last 100 years) have been killed by Atheists regimes like Stalin, Mao, etc.).
 That’s not counting the 56 Million+ abortions per year secular humanism has done and expands to now killing babies even AFTER they are born now in some areas.

-Gregory Koukul summarizes it well:
+Gregory Koukl summarizes it well: